 A couple of years ago our dryer started acting up.
 It was a few years old and wasn’t drying our clothes properly.
 Every time the buzzer went off, I would open the door and reach my hands inside to be greeted with damp clothes.
 I would start the cycle for a second round and shrug it off.
-Unfortunately it only got worse, and the length of time for the clothes to dry increased weekly.
+Unfortunately, it only got worse, and the length of time for the clothes to dry increased weekly.
 It wasn’t until I started looking online for a new dryer, that I remembered the dryer vent was well past due for a cleaning.
-After a little work, the vent was clean and lint free.
+After a little work, the vent was clean and lint-free.
 The next load of clothes dried quickly, and I saved myself more than the cost of a new dryer.
 Cleaning out the dryer vent can prevent fires and a costly electric bill.

 Every year a devastating average of 2,900 fires occur in homes because of a dryer.
-One-third of these fires are caused from not cleaning out the dryer vent.
-It is scary to think that a devastating fire could be caused from something as simple as basic home maintenance.
+One-third of these fires are caused by not cleaning out the dryer vent.
+It is scary to think that a devastating fire could be caused by something as simple as basic home maintenance.
 Every time you run your dryer for an extra cycle things steadily grower hotter and hotter.
 Soon that heat can ignite lint clogged in a hose and start a fire.

 Fires are the scary truth to an unclean vent, but it is not the only reason your vent needs to be cleaned frequently.
 Every time your dryer runs longer than one cycle, you begin paying extra for each additional load.
 The dryer has to do double the work when air can’t properly flow through the vent.
 This amount of energy can be costly.
 If you find yourself running each load two or three times the normal length, you are going to have a large increase in your utility bill.
 It is simply not worth the money or headache.
 It is best to clean your vent before and after the winter season for the most efficient energy and safest results.